zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

     ?>

 ### color
-Color to apply to all axis elements.
-Individual color settings for line and labels take priority.
-Any valid CSS color string will work here, including hex and rgb.
+The color of the value axis.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`